Selection and Ordering Policies for Hiring Pipelines via Linear Programming: Proofs of

 \subsection{Tightness of Guarantee}

-We close the section by showing that the guarantee in Theorem \ref{thm:probetopk} is tight.
-Indeed, construct an instance with $n$ identical candidates with weighted Bernoulli values.
-In particular, $r_i =1$ and $q_i = k/n$ for all $i$.
-There is no time constraint for this algorithm, i.e. $T=n$.
+\orrev{We provide an instance that shows} that the guarantee in \Cref{thm:probetopk} is tight.
+Indeed, construct the instance with $n$ applicants \orrev{with i.i.d~valuations.
+Each applicant will have $V_i = 1 $ with probability $k/n$ or $V_i=0$ with probability $1-k/n$.
+The implied support of the valuations' distributions is $\{r_0,r_1\} = \{0,1\}$.} There is no time constraint for this algorithm, i.e. $T=n$.
 Denote the described instance by $I^\ptk_{UB}$.

 \begin{proposition} For any $\pi\in \Pi^\ptk$,